-Join Vince Kotchian for an in-depth discussion in this video Working with percents, part of Everyday Math Fundamentals.
+Join Vince Kotchian for an in-depth discussion in this video Working with percents, part of Learning Everyday Math.

 In this movie, I'll explain how to calculate…percent changes and also how to…calculate multiple discounts.…So, percent change might be a situation…like figuring out the percent change…in temperature from one day to another.…So, let's say today's high temperature,…let's say it was 75 degrees,…and let's say the high temperature yesterday was…65 degrees and you wanted to…figure out what is the percent change…in temperature from yesterday to today.…